 "See what?"

 "Sadness, I think.
-Even when she's smiling.
-You know?
+Even when she's smiling, you know?
 She feels worn out, is what I mean."

 "You really want to be a movie star?" he asked.

 Movie stars seemed so distant to Peter, but then he recalled his mum once saying that Laurence Olivier and Vivien Leigh had a country house outside of London.
-It seems they were always there when they weren't making films in America.
+It seemed they were always there when they weren't making films in America.

 "Don't know really," she said.
 "I guess I just don't want to end up like me mum.
 Maybe nothing scares me more.
 I look at her and I know that's gonna be me one day, sooner or later.
 Nothing but a worn-out cleaning rag ain't nobody could ever care about!"